 My husband and I started out spanking our child, but after much research, we decided that it was not the family culture we wanted.
-My husband and I quit spanking because of the information I share with you.
+My husband and I quit spanking because of the reasons to stop spanking I share with you.
 I want to add that there is much more information and research that I could add, but out of respect for your time and mine, I chose the following because I believe them to be the most powerful.

 #1.
 Brain Development

 First, brain research shows that the human prefrontal cortex is not fully developed until around the age of 25.
 Studies show children receive the most spankings between the ages of 3 and 6.